Intelligent-Computing-Lab-Yale/Rate-vs-Direct/README.md

 # Rate-vs-Direct

-This repository contains the source code associated with "RATE CODING OR DIRECT CODING: WHICH ONE IS BETTER FOR ACCURATE, ROBUST, and ENERGY-EFFICIENT SPIKING NEURAL NETWORKS?", submitted to ICASSP2022.
+This repository contains the source code associated with "RATE CODING OR DIRECT CODING: WHICH ONE IS BETTER FOR ACCURATE, ROBUST, and ENERGY-EFFICIENT SPIKING NEURAL NETWORKS?", accepted to ICASSP2022. (https://arxiv.org/abs/2202.03133)

 ## Introduction